-2020 sees the 20th anniversary of the adoption of the Race Equality Directive 2000/43/EC.
-To feed into the evaluation of its implementation, Equinet will organize a conference to celebrate the stipulation of equality bodies in EU law in 2000 and discuss the potential, achievements and challenges of equality bodies over the past 20 years.
-The conference will also address the standards for equality bodies developed by the European Commission in its 2018 Recommendation, and those provided in the revised General Policy Recommendation No. 2 produced by the European Commission on Racism and Intolerance of the Council of Europe in 2017.
-These standards are one of the most positive developments for equality bodies in recent years.
-Equinet’s project on standards for equality bodies will focus on how to support their implementation, in order to help national equality bodies reach their full potential as champions of equality in Europe.
+2021 will mark the third year of Equinet’s Project on Standards for Equality Bodies, which focuses on how to support the implementation of the standards for equality bodies developed by the European Commission in its 2018 Recommendation, and those provided in the revised General Policy Recommendation No. 2 produced by the European Commission Against Racism and Intolerance of the Council of Europe in 2017.
+These standards are one of the most positive developments for equality bodies in recent years and their proper implementation will help national equality bodies reach their full potential as champions of equality in Europe.